Aviator Signal Bots and Groups: A Complete Scam Guide

 Stage 1: The Hook

-- Free signal group with seemingly accurate predictions
+- Free signal group with seemingly accurate predictions (random guesses that occasionally hit)

-- Cherry-picked results showing big wins
+- Cherry-picked results showing big wins while hiding failures

-- Testimonials from fake accounts
+- Testimonials from fake accounts or paid actors

 Stage 2: The Conversion